 A main responsibility when caring for someone with Parkinson’s is preventing and managing falls.
 Because of all the movement-related symptoms, fall risk increases significantly and can lead to serious injury and increased risk of death.

-Fall prevention includes improving home safety with grab bars, handrails, and overhead lighting as well as clearing away clutter and installing alarm equipment like fall mats or medical alert systems.
+Fall prevention includes improving home safety with grab bars, handrails, and overhead lighting, as well as clearing clutter and installing alarm equipment such as fall mats or medical alert systems.

-Caregivers also need to learn proper technique for helping someone off the floor in the event of a fall.
-The Parkinson’s Foundation shares helpful tips in their handy guide:
+Caregivers also need to learn proper techniques for helping someone back to their feet after a fall.
+The Parkinson’s Foundation shares helpful tips in its handy guide:

 - Make sure they’re not injured